goldbergyoni/nodebestpractices/README.md

 ## ![✔] 6.9.
 Run Node as non-root user

-**TL;DR:** Here we will write about people tempting to run node as root, for example to bind the application to port 80.
-Running on behalf of the root or full-privilege account means that any attacker can gain full control to perform anything within the machine if your application is compromised
+**TL;DR:** Running on behalf of the root or full-privilege account means that any attacker can gain full control to perform anything within the machine if your application is compromised.

-**Otherwise:**
+**Otherwise:** When Node is running with the root user it can be vulnerable to privilege escalation that results from different vulnerabilities.

 🔗 [**Read More:**](#)